Sindri (mythology): A hall

 For Rudolf Simek, this seems to be a transposition of the Christian belief in Heaven, despite the fact that Sindri is in Snorri's account located in Niðafjöll, the mountains from which the corpse-sucking dragon Níðhöggr comes according to Völuspá.

 Some argue that Snorri's view of Sindri as a place rather than as a character may come from a misinterpretation of the stanza of Völuspá.
 In Norse Mythology: A Guide to Gods, Heroes, Rituals and Beliefs, John Lindow talks about how Sindri might be a golden hall, or it might be a hall related to a person named Sindri.

-In popular culture

-Both Sindri and his brother Brokkr (referred to as Brok) appear as main characters in the video games God of War and God of War Ragnarök developed by Santa Monica Studio.
-The brothers serve as friends and allies to the protagonists Kratos and his son Atreus.